Neuroscience Minor

-Haverford’s minor in Neuroscience, offered in partnership with Bryn Mawr, is designed for undergraduates interested in exploring the workings of the nervous system and its impact on behavior.
-Open to students in any major and taught by faculty from a range of departments, the Neuroscience minor approaches this highly interdisciplinary field from a variety of academic perspectives.
-Our curriculum, while based in Biology and Psychology, also draws from Computer Science, Linguistics, and Philosophy.
+Haverford’s major and minor in Neuroscience, offered in partnership with Bryn Mawr, is designed for undergraduates interested in exploring the workings of the nervous system and its impact on behavior.

 We are a tight-knit program with expansive reach, offering our students close mentorship as well as a broad range of academic and research opportunities.
 Our core faculty possess expertise in a variety of approaches to neuroscience—from molecular neurobiology, to behavioral neuroscience, to cognitive neuroscience.
 Active researchers, they are exceptionally committed to engaging students in cutting-edge projects and to helping them discover and hone their interests in this fast-moving field.